carbon-language/carbon-lang/proposals/p0051-decision.md

 which to experiment with a candidate future for C++ itself.
 By doing so, it will address a specific group of C++ users.

-While there may be some uncertainty about resolving conflicts between goals , particularly migratability and C++ interoperability, the core team feels that they are generally in alignment in this regard.
+While there may be some uncertainty about resolving conflicts between goals, particularly migratability and C++ interoperability, the core team feels that they are generally in alignment in this regard.
 The priority among goals can be revised as needed based on the experience of using it in practice.